The shit blog of Paul Chris Jones

 "Silence!" shouts Rassilon.
 She shoots her lieutenant.

-Ultimately, the boy teleports all the Gallifreyan soldiers to another world.
+Ultimately, John Smith teleports all the Gallifreyan soldiers to another world.
 He then boards the Gallifreyan warship, reverses the polarity of the neutron flow, and makes it explode.
 He then falls from the sky.
 The Tardis catches him just before he hits the ground.

 Now it's Rassilon coughing up blood.
 Her skin has been burned black by the fire around her.